 The research activities proposed in the project proposal comply with all applicable laws, regulations and organizational policies, and will be conducted in accordance with accepted standards of scientific integrity, and applicable research ethics requirement.

-Neither the project team members, nor our organizations are subject to sanctions or prohibitions pursuant to Article 1 of the Swiss Federal Act on the Implementation of International Sanctions, or any sanctions laws or regulations of the European Union, Korea, Japan, the United States, or any other jurisdiction applicable to TIP Member companies.
+Neither the project team members, nor our organizations, are subject to sanctions or prohibitions pursuant to Article 1 of the Swiss Federal Act on the Implementation of International Sanctions, or any sanctions laws or regulations of the European Union, Korea, Japan, the United States, or any other jurisdiction applicable to TIP Member companies.

 We understand that a project is only considered awarded to us upon the completion of contract signing with WBCSD for TIP OCP.
 We recognize that any discussions, communications, or preliminary agreements prior to this point do not constitute an official award of the project.